 The above discussion based on physical arguments concerning the coexistence and collision of regimes can be made rigorous by performing stability and bifurcation analysis\cite{Perko_book} of periodic solutions, termed P-modes, for the two-modes model \eqref{eq:nonlinear coupled parametric ah}-\eqref{eq:nonlinear coupled parametric an} that can be carried out mostly with analytical techniques using the averaged two-modes model \eqref{eq:averaged two nonlinear parametric Ah}-\eqref{eq:averaged two nonlinear parametric Phi_n}.
-This analysis, reported in appendix \ref{sec:stability multi P modes}, is of more technical character and the reader who is not particularly interested to technical aspects of bifurcation theory can skip it following the current section.
+This analysis of more technical character is also reported in appendix \ref{sec:stability multi P modes} for interested readers.